daxisunder/hyprfocus/README.md

 `animate_floating` (yes/no) -> Whether to trigger the focus animation for floating windows

-### animations configuration
+### Animations configuration:

-animations can be configured within the plugin scope with the following syntax:
+Animations can be configured within the plugin scope with the following syntax:

 ```
 plugin {